alephdata/memorious/docs/buildingcrawler.md

 ## Postprocessing

 It's possible to run predefined postprocessing tasks after a Memorious crawler has finished running.
-The postprocessing task is defined under `cleanup` section in a crawler's YAML config.
+The postprocessing task is defined under `aggregator` section in a crawler's YAML config.

-`cleanup` must contain:
+`aggregator` should contain:

-* `method`: which postprocessing method to use.
-These are defined in `memorious.helpers.export`
+* `method`: which function to execute for postprocessing
-* `params`: params to pass to the postprocessing method
+* `params` (optional): params to pass to the postprocessing method

-### Exporting to S3

-The `export_tables` postprocessing method can export tables to csv files and upload that to a Amazon S3 bucket.
-The params section of this method should contain a list of the following keys:

-* `table`: Name of the database table to export
-* `csv_filename` (optional): Name of the output csv file
-* `bucket`: Name of the S3 bucket to upload to

 eg:

+Here's an example from `example/config/extended_web_scraper.yml`

 ```
 name: ...